buahaha/django-eveuniverse/README.md

   - **ships**: All ship types
   - **structures**: All structures types
 - **structures_purge_all**: This command will purge ALL data of your models.

+## Database tools

+On some DBMSs like MySQL it is not possible to reset the database and remove all eveuniverse tables with the standard "migrate zero" command.
+The reason is that eveuniverse is using composite primary keys and Django seams to have problems dealing with that correctly, when trying to roll back migrations.

+As workaround you will need remove all tables with SQL commands.
+To make this easier we are providing a SQL script that contains all commands to drop the tables.
+The full process for "migrating to zero" is as follows:

+1. Run SQL script `drop_tables.sql` on your database
+2. Run `python manage.py migrate eveuniverse zero --fake`